-Consider how most people choose a dentist, a dermatologist, or an urgent care clinic.
-They ask a friend.
-They remember a name they've heard.
-They go back to whoever they used before.
-In a small fraction of cases, they run a Google search, but even then, the practices that convert best from that search are usually the ones the patient already had some awareness of before they typed.
+Most people choose a dentist, a dermatologist, or an urgent care clinic by asking a friend or remembering a name they've heard.
+In a fraction of cases they run a Google search — but even then, the practices that convert best from that search are usually the ones the patient already had some awareness of before they typed.

 Elective and Routine Care Is Awareness-Driven

-Not all healthcare is the same from an advertising standpoint.
 Emergency care follows a different path, where proximity and urgency dominate.
-But the categories where advertising investment pays the most are the ones where the patient has latitude to choose:
+The categories where advertising investment pays the most are the ones where the patient has latitude to choose:

 In all of these categories, the patient has time to think about who they want to see.
 That deliberation happens over days or weeks, drawing on whatever impressions they've accumulated.
-The practice whose name surfaces naturally in that mental process, because they've heard it on the radio, seen it mentioned, been reminded of it, wins the call.
+The practice whose name surfaces naturally in that mental process wins the call.

 Digital Targeting Has Limits in Healthcare

-Behavioral targeting in healthcare has become meaningfully more restricted in recent years.
+Behavioral targeting in healthcare has become meaningfully more restricted.
 HIPAA-adjacent enforcement actions and platform policy changes have limited how health-related advertisers can retarget users based on browsing behavior.
 Meta's healthcare advertising restrictions reduced targeting options for many medical and dental advertisers starting in 2022.
 Google followed with similar adjustments.

 Radio's Reach with Healthcare Decision-Makers

-Scarborough USA+ data consistently shows strong AM/FM radio reach among the adults who make healthcare decisions for their households, typically adults 35–64, skewing slightly female.
+Station audience data consistently shows strong AM/FM radio reach among the adults who make healthcare decisions for their households — typically adults 35–64, skewing slightly female.
 These are the patients scheduling their own appointments and often coordinating care for children, spouses, and aging parents.
-They are also among the most consistent radio listeners, with above-average time in-vehicle and strong loyalty to specific local stations.
+In the Treasure Valley, where a parent in south Nampa commuting to Boise spends 40 or more minutes each way in the car, that in-vehicle listening time is well above national averages — and the loyalty to specific local stations is strong.

-For practices trying to reach this audience, radio offers something digital rarely can: repeated, passive exposure without requiring the listener to be actively seeking healthcare information.
+Radio offers something digital rarely can: repeated, passive exposure without requiring the listener to be actively seeking healthcare information.
 They hear your name while commuting, not because they were searching for a dentist.
-That's exactly the point.
 The impression registers before the need is active.
 When the need arrives, the name is already there.

 The Long Consideration Window

 Most elective healthcare decisions have consideration windows measured in months, not days.
 A patient thinking about Invisalign might spend six months reading about it, asking friends, and passively noticing which dental practices seem credible before they ever book a consultation.
-A patient researching med spa treatments may take equally long.
+This places healthcare alongside legal and financial services as a category where brand presence before the search is the primary driver of who gets the call.

-This extended window is a problem for performance advertising, which is built around short decision cycles.
-It's an opportunity for radio, which builds recognition gradually and compounds over time.
-The research on long-term advertising effects shows that the majority of a campaign's total value is captured more than six months after the ads run, exactly the time horizon that matches healthcare's natural decision cycle.
+Performance advertising is built around short decision cycles.
+Radio builds recognition gradually and compounds over time.
+The research on long-term advertising effects shows that the majority of a campaign's total value is captured more than six months after the ads run — exactly the time horizon that matches healthcare's natural decision cycle.

 What This Looks Like in Practice

-Healthcare practices that get the most from radio tend to run consistently rather than in bursts, use specific creative that describes the patient experience rather than listing services, and pair radio with a strong digital presence that captures the search traffic radio generates.
-The attribution pattern is the same as in other categories: a patient hears the ad, searches the practice name, and the website visit gets logged as organic search, not radio.
+Healthcare practices that get the most from radio run consistently rather than in bursts, use creative that describes the patient experience rather than listing services, and pair radio with a strong digital presence that captures the search traffic radio generates.
+The attribution pattern is consistent across categories: a patient hears the ad, searches the practice name, and the website visit gets logged as organic search, not radio.
 But the radio drove it.

 Want to see how radio performs for healthcare practices in the Treasure Valley?

-We'll walk you through which stations over-index with your patient demographic, what competitors are spending, and how to build a campaign that generates new patient calls.
+We'll walk you through which stations reach more of your patient demographic, what competitors are spending, and how to build a campaign that generates new patient calls.